Many know Hongdae as the place you have to visit in Seoul because it is the ‘it’ place but did you also know how the name came about?

 With a slogan that says they’re “better than a boyfriend”, the churros from Churro 101 comes in 12 different flavours for you to choose from!

-Style Nanda has recently opened their newly refurbished flag ship store in Hongdae, and this is certainly a spot that all fashion and makeup-lovers need to check out.
+Style Nanda’s flag ship store in Hongdae is certainly a spot that all fashion and makeup-lovers need to check out.

 The first floor is where you can find products from their makeup line, 3CE, and on the second floor, you’ll find their latest fashion apparel.

-You may have noticed ‘Shi Gong Gan’ in your friends’ social media feeds because it’s impossible not to be impressed the moment you step into it.
-The spacious store carries a wide variety of accessories so nobody can resist spending some time in.
+You may have noticed Sigonggan in your friends’ social media feeds because it’s impossible not to be impressed the moment you step into it.

 If you’re a fan of the cute characters from messaging app LINE, a place you should definitely visit is LINE flagship store that is located near the busy district of Hongdae.
 Items ranges from LINE characters plushies, cushions to even daily tools such as toothbrushes, phone chargers and so on!

-For BTS’s fans, the shop is also updated with the latest products and collaboration with BT21 characters.
+For BTS’s ARMY, the shop is also updated with the latest products and collaboration with BT21 characters at level 2.

 Did you know that LINE’s strongest rival is Kakao Talk?
 Kakao Talk is the most commonly used messenger among Koreans and just like LINE, they have their own adorable characters that are very popular too.